netgen-layouts/layouts-core/INSTALL.md

   `content` as before
 * If layout is resolved, it will use the `layout` block, in which case `content` block will not be used.
-You will of course need to make sure that in this case, all your layouts have a content block in one of the zones which will display your main block from full view templates
+You will of course need to make sure that in this case, all your layouts have a content block in one of the zones which will display your main Twig block from full view templates

 Configuring your base pagelayout template
 -----------------------------------------